 The first time we stumbled upon this hillside gem I kept thinking holy crap this place is sick.
 The one thing I love most about this area is how quickly the landscape can change.

-In just minutes you can go from high dessert coniferous forests to red rock as far as the eye can see
+In just minutes you can go from high desert coniferous forests to red rock as far as the eye can see.

 Despite the ghostly reputation, the town was alive with people, art, and culture – as well as live music, restaurants, and taverns that felt like they had stopped in time.
 The relics from the earlier days were everywhere and you can’t help but feel like you went back in time.